redpinecube/cycle-safe/README.md

 `literature` - Stores literature used for analysis.

 ## Reproducibility
-Data for this project was sourced from the Toronto Police Serivce Data Portal.
+Data for this project was sourced from the Toronto Police Serivce Data Portal [https://data.torontopolice.on.ca].
-This repository is an R project and for easier reproduction, R-Studio is recommended for use as the IDE.
+This repository is an R project.
+For easier reproduction, R-Studio is the recommended IDE.